 1. The shoot-first mentality.

 Decisive leaders might be prone to make decisions first and ask questions later (if ever) because they feel that the big issue [the important factor] is just to actually decide something – anything.
-They go in to do the deed; consequences be damned, and they feel they must do it with such confidence that they don’t consider whether they are wrong.
+They go in to do the deed; consequences be damned, and they feel they must do it with such confidence that they don’t consider whether their decision may indeed be wrong.

-Note, I did not say they actually are confident in their decisions; I said they ‘feel’ they must demonstrate confidence, and this pressure becomes an obstacle to remaining open to see or address other problems that could result from the decision.
+Note, I did not say that they actually are confident in their decisions; I said they “feel” they must demonstrate confidence, and this pressure becomes an obstacle to remaining open to see or address other problems that could result from the decision.

 2. Acting is more important than thinking.

 Decisive leaders may see their strength in acting as a leader, and “acting” means making a decision and making it fast.
-Thinking critically and weighing alternatives and consequences can be viewed as a nuance and may be seen to just take too much time.
-The result is that these leaders go ahead and decide (that is what they value), and we (the employees, stakeholders and others) deal with the consequences later.
+Thinking critically and weighing alternatives and consequences can be viewed as a nuance and may be thought of as a big waste of time on the front end.
+The result is that these types of leaders go ahead and decide something (because that is what they see as important), and others (employees, stakeholders, etc.) just have to deal with the consequences later.

-Decisive leaders are usually sought after and brought in when an organization has a pre-defined outcome and ulterior motive (i.e., firing someone or several people, eliminating a department, restructuring an organization, etc.).
-These decisions are predetermined, and there becomes a need for a decisive leader – someone to come on in and “make” (really announce) the decisions.
+Decisive leaders are usually sought after and brought in when an organization seeks to achieve a pre-defined outcome and has an ulterior motive (i.e., firing someone or several people, eliminating a department, restructuring an organization, etc.).
+When the outcomes have already been predetermined, it is easier to bring in a so-called “decisive” leader who may prioritize speed over data.
+Often times the powers that be are just hiring someone to come on in and “make” (really announce) the decisions.

 4. The ego can be bigger than the organization.

-Decisive leaders often have a forceful and unquestionable leadership style.
-The leader’s internal executive team comes to “understand” that they are just figure heads serving at the pleasure of someone else and quickly learn that by asserting his “decisive” leadership methods, the head man in charge is really just saying “don’t question me or my authority.”
+Decisive leaders often feel a need to display a forceful and unquestionable leadership style.
+The leader’s internal executive team comes to “understand” that they are just figure heads serving at the pleasure of the leader.
+They quickly learn that by asserting his “decisive” leadership methods, the head man in charge is really just saying “don’t question me or my authority.”

 Effective leaders are reflective, contemplative, considerate, analytical strategic thinkers.
 They often display highly developed critical thinking skills and resist the temptation to shoot first and ask questions later.
-Effective leaders ask questions first and take the time to properly weigh options and outcomes for all impacted parties.
+Effective leaders ask questions first and take the time to properly weigh options and outcomes for all impacted parties (internal and external stakeholders).